-This post is based on the original post at facebook page, “Archive of Tamils in Norway”, on 05th June 2020.
+This post is based on the original post on the Facebook page, “Archive of Tamils in Norway”, on 05th June 2020.

 Their documentation and preservation activities are carried out by private individuals and Tamil organisations in Norway.
-Those activities are much appreciated and has a huge role in the society for present and future generations.
+Those activities are much appreciated and have a huge role in society for present and future generations.

 The purpose of documenting and preserving archival materials is to make them available for public access.
 When the archival materials are accessible and available for public use, the history will be remembered and will continue to live.
 Otherwise, the documentation will remain unknown and hidden and lost forever.
 The history will then be forgotten.